 “I’m praying,” Joel answered.

-“Scan says the damage is to his inner organs.
+“Scan says the damage is to his inner organs as much as the outer tissue.
 I could have him on an ER table with a surgical team and they’d do nothing.
 Maybe not even euthanasia because he’s so close.”

 “How about mercy!”
 Kenyon screamed.